 You can also lose value from a call center contract when providers transfer key resources to new opportunities outside your organization, as well as when organizational issues prevent effective communications.

 Factors Affecting Value Leakage

 Many factors can cause value leakage.
-Needless to say, the factors affecting leakage from your contract depend on your specific situation.
-Since everyone’s situation is different, you’ll have to determine the key one’s that affect you.
+Needless to say, the factors affecting leakage from your contract depending on your specific situation.
+Since everyone’s situation is different, you’ll have to determine the key ones that affect you.

 But in general, the factors creating value leakage fall into three broad categories: contract challenges, operational challenges, and relationship challenges.
 The most common triggers of value leakage include:

 - Strategic misalignment

 If the issues created by these factors are spotted early in the contract’s life, you should address them head-on to avoid costly and time-consuming interventions.

 The key to spotting issues early is to be alert to the telltale signs that leakage is occurring.
 Signs to look for include: (1) questions arising about the sourcing strategy or basic reason for the outsourcing decision, and (2) a lack of fact-based data regarding issues resolution between the provider and you.

 Other signs include operating procedures that don’t fit the contract terms and a mismatch between what the provider’s reports say and how the relationship feels to you.

 Regular reviews at inception and along key milestones can help you spot these signs before they do severe damage.